Gert Fröbe

 Karl Gerhart "Gert" Fröbe (/de/; 25 February 1913 – 5 September 1988) was a German actor who appeared in over 100, mostly German-produced films.
-He was best known in English-speaking countries for his work as the title character in the James Bond film Goldfinger.
-Other international films include his role as Baron Bomburst in Chitty Chitty Bang Bang, as General Dietrich von Choltitz in Is Paris Burning?, as Colonel Manfred von Holstein in Those Magnificent Men in Their Flying Machines, and as Inspector Bauer in Ingmar Bergman's The Serpent's Egg.
+He was best known in English-speaking countries for his work as the title character in the James Bond film Goldfinger (1964).
+Other international films include his role as Baron Bomburst in Chitty Chitty Bang Bang (1968), as General Dietrich von Choltitz in Is Paris Burning?
+(1966), as Colonel Manfred von Holstein in Those Magnificent Men in Their Flying Machines (1965), and as Inspector Bauer in Ingmar Bergman's The Serpent's Egg (1977).

 Fröbe was a three-time German Film Award nominee, twice for Best Leading Actor and once for Best Supporting Actor.
 In 1978, he won an honorary award for "outstanding individual contributions to the German cinema over the years."

 Early life and education

-Fröbe was born in Oberplanitz, today part of Zwickau.
+Karl Gerhart Fröbe was born on 25 February 1913 in Oberplanitz, today part of Zwickau.
+His father was a ropemaker.
 He was initially a violinist, but he abandoned it for Kabarett and theatre work.

-He joined the Nazi Party in 1934 at the age of 21 and left in 1937, before the outbreak of the Second World War.
-After his party membership became known after the war, Israel banned Fröbe's films until Mario Blumenau, a Jewish survivor, revealed just eight weeks later that his life and his mother's were probably saved when Fröbe hid them from the Nazis in his basement.
+He joined the Nazi Party in 1929 at the age of 16 and left in 1937, before the outbreak of the Second World War.
+After his party membership became known after the war, Israel banned Fröbe's films until Mario Blumenau, a Jewish Holocaust survivor, revealed just eight weeks later that his life and his mother's were probably saved when Fröbe hid them from the Nazis in his basement.

+Fröbe became a stage decorator in the 1930s and made his acting debut in Wuppertal in 1937.
 In September 1944, theatres in Germany were closed down and Fröbe was drafted into the German Army, where he served until the end of the war.